William H. Prescott: Early life

 William H. Prescott was born in Salem, Massachusetts on May 4, 1796, the first of seven children, although four of his siblings died in infancy.
 His parents were William Prescott Jr., a lawyer, and his wife, née Catherine Greene Hickling.
 His grandfather William Prescott served as a colonel during the American Revolutionary War.

 Prescott began formal schooling at the age of seven, studying under Mr. Jacob Knapp.
-The family moved to Boston, Massachusetts, in 1808, where his father's earnings substantially increased.
+The family moved to Boston, Massachusetts in 1808, where his father's earnings substantially increased.
 His studies continued under Dr. John Gardiner, rector of Trinity Episcopal Church.
 As a young man, Prescott frequented the Boston Athenæum, which at the time held the 10,000-volume private library of John Quincy Adams, who was on a diplomatic mission to Russia.
 In 1832, Prescott became a trustee of the library, a position he held for 15 years.

 Prescott enrolled at Harvard College as a second year student (sophomore) in August 1811, at the age of 15.
 He was not considered academically distinguished, despite showing promise in Latin and Greek.
-Prescott found mathematics particularly difficult, and resorted to memorizing mathematical demonstrations word-for-word, which he could do with relative ease, in order to hide his ignorance of the subject.
+Prescott found mathematics particularly difficult and resorted to memorizing mathematical demonstrations word-for-word, which he could do with relative ease, in order to hide his ignorance of the subject.
 Prescott's eyesight degenerated after being hit in the eye with a crust of bread during a food fight as a student, and it remained weak and unstable throughout the rest of his life.
-Prescott was admitted to the Phi Beta Kappa Society as a senior, which he considered a great personal honor, and graduated from Harvard in 1814.
+Prescott was admitted to Phi Beta Kappa society as a senior, which he considered a great personal honor, and graduated from Harvard in 1814.
 After a short period of rheumatic illness, he embarked on an extended tour of Europe.

 Prescott first traveled to the island of São Miguel in the Azores, where his grandfather and Portuguese grandmother lived.
 After two weeks, he left for the cooler climate of London, where he stayed with the distinguished surgeon Astley Cooper and the oculist William Adams.
 Prescott first used a noctograph while staying with Adams; the tool became a permanent feature of his life, allowing him to write independently in spite of his impaired eyesight.
 He visited Hampton Court Palace with future American president John Quincy Adams, at the time a diplomat in London, where they saw the Raphael Cartoons.
 In August 1816, Prescott traveled to Paris, but later moved on to Italy, where he spent the winter.
 He returned to Paris in early 1817, where he chanced to meet the American Hispanist George Ticknor, and made another visit to England.
 Prescott spent some time in Cambridge, where he saw the manuscripts of Isaac Newton's works, and returned to the United States in the same year.
 Prescott's first academic work, an essay submitted anonymously, was rejected by the North American Review in late 1817.
 After a short period of courtship, he married Susan Amory, the daughter of Thomas Coffin Amory and Hannah Rowe Linzee, on May 4, 1820.